Business Visitor Visa UK From Ireland

 • Receive public funds

-What are the eligibility requirements for a business visa in the UK?
+Eligibility requirements for a business visitor visa in the UK

 If you do not have an Irish passport or citizenship and are a visa-required national for the UK, you will need to apply for a UK business visitor visa to enter the UK.